dantpro/___ad-tier-adm/README.md

 To verify if objects are created you can run the script again, and it should tell you the objects already exist.
 ```
 # 4 Creating Group Policy Objects (Create-GPOs.ps1)
 Next step is to deloy GPO objects.
+The objects created with this script will be empty and will have to be filled with settings, but thats not in scope of this guide.
+This will be covered in a separete guide.